Cancelled until further notice

 To be considered, art MUST be appropriate for a family audience.

 Eligibility: The call is open to all emerging artists working in Los Angeles, Orange, Riverside, Ventura and San Bernardino counties.
 Entrants must be 18 years of age or older to apply.
 To ensure a diverse representation of artists each year, past contest winners will not be considered.

 Submission images must meet the following specifications: File names are the artist’s last name followed by the entry number (i.e. Jones1.jpg).
 Image files should be in high-resolution JPEG format.
-Images should be no smaller than 1000 pixels in any direction and 72 dpi.
+Images should be no smaller than 1,000 pixels in any direction and 72 dpi.
 Images must be oriented properly (i.e. top of image is top of artwork).
-In your submission, you must include the category you are entering (painting/drawing, photography, or sculpture), its dimensions, and a brief description of the piece and its connection to the theme.
+In your submission, you must include the medium of your artwork, its dimensions, and a brief description of the piece and its connection to the theme.
 Failure to conform to these submission guidelines may result in instant disqualification.
 Artists submitting fewer than three artworks may use the additional entries to submit secondary images of their entered artworks, such as up-close or detail images of the submitted piece.

 Media: Drawings, paintings, printmaking, digital/new media, photography, sculpture, etc., are all possibly valid.
 We currently cannot support video or sound-based media.
 Selected pieces must be ready to either display on easel or stand alone on the ground or tabletop.
 No pieces will have hanging capabilities.
 Sculptures must be displayed on a tabletop and must not have any jagged, sharp edges or points.
 Floor-standing sculptures must be less than 5 feet tall and 2 feet wide.
 Please note there will be no access to additional lighting.

 Photo submissions that include images of people in which those people are identifiable must have the express permission from the people in the photos to be included in the festival.